gyr1967/WordLadderSolver/README.md

 # WordLadderSolver
-Using Dijkstra's algorithm to find solutions to the popular Word Ladder puzzle.
+Using breadth-first search to find solutions to the popular Word Ladder puzzle.